CCMS-UCSD/GNPS_Workflows/feature-based-molecular-networking/README.md

 Sample Intensities

 Sample headers are including the file format extension ".d".
 The columns "FEATURE_ID", "RT", "PEPMASS", "CAS" are mandatory.
+Important: In the metadata table, the filename must be with the extension ".d" suffixe.

 ### Progenesis QI